 This place has an air of faded kitsch, complete with large cement dinosaurs, comical signs, and other kinds of yard art.
 It's fun to experience it all, but bring money!
-The campground price for tents is $30, although they gave me a discount to $20 because I told them I'm a tour guide and "local" and AAA member (not sure which of those options swayed them to lower the price.)
-The cost for the basic Caverns tour was about $20, plus I gave a $5 tip to the very entertaining guide, who was a 17-year-old high school girl.
-Then of course there was a meal at the restaurant, where I spent about $20.
+The campground price for tents is $30, although they gave me a discount of $20 because I told them I'm a tour guide and "local" and AAA member (not sure which of those options swayed them to lower the price.)
+The basic Caverns tour cost was about $20, plus I gave a $5 tip to the very entertaining guide, who was a 17-year-old high school girl.
+Then, of course, there was a meal at the restaurant, where I spent about $20.
 So, I dropped about $65.
-It's a great place to spend the afternoon and evening before you go to Havasu Falls, which is about an hour's drive from there.
+It's a great place to spend the afternoon and evening before you go to Havasu Falls, which is about an hour's drive away.

 The employees I met were all very friendly and helpful.

-I was tenting, but there are also RV sites with hookups.
+Campsites: I was tenting, but there are also RV sites with hookups.
 There are adequate restrooms, old but very clean.
 I found that some of the campsites were fairly attractive, but not as "private" as advertised.
 The whole area is covered with a lot of large juniper bushes, so some of the sites are tucked amongst these.
 I was there in early September during a dry spell between monsoon rains.
-The nighttime temperature was very pleasant, the stars were bright.
-Since I was there during the week it was very quiet, except for the freight trains...
-My only neighbor was a cross country bicycle tourist who was from Germany.
-The mainline of the Burlington Northern and Santa Fe Railway goes fairly nearby...and there is a crossing nearby.
-It is probably a half mile away from the campground.
+The nighttime temperature was enjoyable, and the stars were bright.
+Since I was there during the week, it was very quiet, except for the freight trains...
+My only neighbor was a cross-country bicycle tourist who was from Germany.
+The Burlington Northern and Santa Fe Railway's mainline goes fairly nearby, and there is a crossing nearby.
+It is probably a half-mile away from the campground.
 I was not awakened by the many, many trains that went by, blowing their horns at the crossing, but a light sleeper would definitely want to wear earplugs!

-If you book a campsite you are eligible to drive down to the motel in the morning for the free breakfast.
+If you book a campsite, you are eligible to drive down to the motel in the morning for a free breakfast.
 However, since I wanted to start my hike to Havasu Falls very early, I had to leave my site at about 4 a.m., too early for breakfast.

-The restaurant is located in the same building as the caverns entrance and gift shop.
+Restaurant: The restaurant is located in the same building as the cavern's entrance and gift shop.
 It was a three-minute walk from my campsite.
 I've eaten there quite a few times over the years.
-This trip I ordered the special of the day.
+On this trip, I ordered the special of the day.
 The tortilla soup was the best I'd ever tasted.
-The chicken enchiladas, rice and beans were tasty enough and very filling.
+The chicken enchiladas, rice, and beans were tasty enough and very filling.
 There are also standard things on the menu, such as hamburgers.
-They had a number of choices of beers, but not being a fan of fancy beers I ordered my usual Corona.
-I didn't notice what others they had, since I had eyes on the Corona.
+They had several choices of beers, but not being a fan of fancy beers, I ordered my usual Corona.
+I didn't notice what others they had since I had eyes on the Corona.